 - Consumer complaint checks

 - Truthful website and advertising content

-and Code of Ethics
+- Adherence to the NHWA’s Code of Ethics

-.
+Another purpose and goal of the NHWA is to educate the public as to what a Home Watch service does.
 When Home Watch is mentioned to the average consumer, the general conclusion is that Home Watch is a security service or a house-sitting service.
 Home Watch is not a security service.
-It does, however, add a level of security to the property by virtue of the fact that there is a person in the home on a regular basis.
+It does, however, add a level of security to the property because there is a person in the home on a regular basis.
 Home Watch is not a house-sitting service.
 House-sitting is when a person physically lives in the home during the homeowner’s absence.